 The effectiveness of the Board is assessed in the areas of the Board structure and composition, meeting process, administration and conduct, relationship with Management, Board responsibilities, as well as the effectiveness of the Board Chairman.
-The effectiveness of Board Committees is assessed in terms of composition, processes, responsibilities, as well as the effectiveness of the Chairman and each members of the respective Board Committees.
+Whilst, the effectiveness of Board Committees are assessed in terms of composition, processes, responsibilities, as well as the effectiveness of the Chairman and each members of the respective Board Committees.

-The NC also assessed the performance of individual Directors based on integrity and ethics, contribution and interaction, knowledge, judgement and decision making, understanding of role and leadership.
-The NC determined the training needs of Directors via Board Annual Assessment to ensure the Board remains relevant and progressive.
+The performance of individual Directors will be assessed by the NC based on integrity and ethics, contribution and interaction, knowledge, judgement and decision making, understanding of role and leadership.
+The NC also reviewed the training needs of the respective Directors via the Board Annual Assessment to ensure the Board remains relevant and progressive.